 The history of the RAI began in 1893, when an association of bicycle manufacturers took actions to organise a national bicycle exhibition.
 The first edition was held in Amsterdam’s Paleis voor Volksvlijt two years later.
 By 1922 the RAI had a site of its own – a building which would serve as its home for nearly 4 decades.

 The Europe Hall, the first section of the current fairgrounds, was officially opened in 1961.
 Over the years RAI Amsterdam has been improved and expanded by the addition of the West Hall, the Conference Centre, several restaurants, the Holland Complex, the Park Hall and the RAI Elicium among others.
 One of the recent developments is the expansion of Hall 5 (part of the Europe complex) by 4000 sq m.
-It should be ready in 2020.
+It was completed in 2020.

 The location of the RAI complex not far from the centre of Amsterdam gives visitors the possibility to join the vibrant city life.
 Restaurants for business meetings, cafes, museums and galleries, cultural events, sights and canal cruises are all within grasp.

 The RAI trade fair complex is easily accessible from the rest of Amsterdam.
 It is also connected to many other cities in the Netherlands, being served by a train station of its own near the exhibition site.
 There is an underground station at the location too, with metro lines 50 and 51 stopping there.
 The Amsterdam RAI station were completed by 2020.
 The modern and open design of the station features a transparent station foyer for metro and railway services with an integrated bicycle storage facility for over 1800 bicycles.

 Europaplein underground station is set even closer to the entrances, by the front square.
 It is where metro line 52 stops.
 In addition, tram line 4 as well as bus lines 62 and 284 stop at the Europaplein tram and bus stop.